 (2) The certificate is to be in a form approved by the Small Business Commissioner and may include any information about the conduct of the parties that the Commissioner considers appropriate in the circumstances.

-[Section 25C inserted by No. 20 of 2011 s.
+[Section 25C inserted: No. 20 of 2011 s.
 32.]

 25D.
 Application to SAT restricted in certain circumstances